Skip to Main Content

 How to Locate Self-Help Resources

-The best place to begin when searching for self-help resources in your state is to check out your state's bar association.
+The best place to begin when searching for self-help resources in your state is to check the state's bar association.
 State bar association websites often have lists of resources available to self-represented litigants.
 You can also see if there are local bar associations with available or recommended resources.
 Additionally, court websites may have lists of useful resources.
 It is important to find resources for your specific jurisdiction; just because a resource is available in a different state does not mean it is applicable in your own.
 Similarly, some rules and resources will vary in different counties in the same state.

 There are many self-help resources in Georgia for pro se litigants.
 You can get in touch with any one of these groups to see how they can help you or redirect you to appropriate services.